Taupō Volcano: Oruanui eruption

-The Oruanui eruption of the Taupō Volcano was the world's largest known eruption in the past 70,000 years, with a Volcanic Explosivity Index of 8.
-It occurred around 26,500 years ago and generated approximately 430 km3 of pyroclastic fall deposits, 320 km3 of pyroclastic density current (PDC) deposits (mostly ignimbrite) and 420 km3 of primary intracaldera material, equivalent to 530 km3 of magma.
+The Oruanui eruption (also known as the Kawakawa event) of the Taupō Volcano was the world's largest known eruption in the past 70,000 years, with a Volcanic Explosivity Index of 8.
+It occurred around 25,500 years ago and generated approximately 430 km3 of pyroclastic fall deposits, 320 km3 of pyroclastic density current (PDC) deposits (mostly ignimbrite) and 420 km3 of primary intracaldera material, equivalent to 530 km3 of magma.

 Modern Lake Taupō partly fills the caldera generated during this eruption.

 Tephra from the eruption covered much of the central North Island with ignimbrite up to 200 m deep.
 The ignimbrite eruption(s) were possibly not as forceful as that of the later Hatepe eruption but the total impact of this eruption was somewhat greater.
-Most of New Zealand was affected by ashfall, with an 18 cm ash layer left even on the Chatham Islands, 850 km away.
+Most of New Zealand was affected by ashfall, with an 18 cm ash layer left even on the Chatham Islands, 850 km away which included diatoms from erupted lake sediments.
 Later erosion and sedimentation had long-lasting effects on the landscape, and caused the Waikato River to shift from the Hauraki Plains to its current course through the Waikato to the Tasman Sea.

 Hatepe eruption

 The Hatepe eruption (also known as the Taupō or Horomatangi Reef Unit Y eruption) represents the most recent major eruption of the Taupō Volcano, and occurred about 1,800 years ago.
 It was the most powerful eruption in the world in the last 5,000 years.
+The type of eruption that occurred is the most extreme volcanic hazard due to the pyroclastic flows very high mobility and heat content.
+It has been stated to have had an energy release equivalent to about 150 ± 50 megatons of TNT.

 Stages of eruption

-The eruption went through several stages.
+The eruption went through several stages which were redefined in 2003 with at least 3 separate vents: